 WILLIAMSPORT — A State College woman who drove an unmarked state police cruiser while her hands were cuffed behind her back is headed to state prison.

-Janica R. Germello, 25, pleaded guilty Tuesday in Lycoming County in that case and four others.
+Janica R. Germello, 26, was sentenced Tuesday in Lycoming County to two to four years on charges in that case and four others.
+She pleaded guilty earlier this year.

 When she got into his pickup truck, he identified himself as a state trooper and attempted to take her into custody.
 She ran but was caught, handcuffed and placed in an unmarked cruiser.